se37301/suburban/README.md

 - Freedom of Speech - it must be absolute
 - All minds matters - even the outermost extreme thoughts on any side or view is of value
 - People love and hate - people must be allowed to both love and hate
+- Focus wat matters - More focus on level that are more important and prioritised

 Constraints:
 - Any sized society will have different ambitions of the focus areas